pik-copan/copanlpjml_pages/content/inseeds.md

 <details>
   <summary>📖 Read more</summary>

-In contrast to existing modelling approaches, such as Integrated Assessment Models (IAMs), InSEEDS integrates a process-detailed representation of the terrestrial biosphere.
+In contrast to existing modelling approaches, such as traditional IAMs, InSEEDS integrates a process-detailed representation of the terrestrial biosphere.
 This enables it to simulate specific mechanisms like biological nitrogen fixation or assess regenerative farming practices that have never before been explored at a global scale.